somiibo/soundcloud-booster-website/_layouts/master/placeholder/legal/terms.md

 Any other purchases, including one-time payments, add-ons, or other sales on our site that do not include a free trial period are final and non-refundable once processed.

 Should you request a refund, we will determine the eligibility of your refund.
 If approved, you will be refunded via the same payment method you originally used.
+Requests can be made using our [refund request form](https://itwcreativeworks.com/portal/account/payment/refund).

 ### Debt Collection
 In the event of an outstanding balance on your account, we reserve the right to engage debt collection agencies to recover the unpaid amount.